Hapara/hapara-frontend-assessment/README.md

 ## Requirements

-Build the above dashboard using any front-end framework of your choice that displays student tiles retrieved from a mocked endpoint.
+Build the above dashboard using any front-end library or framework.
+Feel free to include any other tools, libraries, or utilities that help you.

-Each tile should display:
+The dashboard should display student tiles retrieved from a [mocked endpoint](#mock-json-server), with each tile showing:

 - Student's name
 - Connected status